OArajs/CAOGroup7/README.md

-# CAOGroup7
+# CAO by Group7
-Assignment of CAO
+Assignment of CAO on Race Signal with buzzer